-Although Nigeria has taken a number of initiatives to enhance its Anti-Money Laundering (AML) Framework, money laundering remains a major issue in the country.
-Advance fee fraud was first made famous by Nigerian criminals; but, in recent years, natives of several African countries, as well as others from all around the globe, have begun to commit advance fee fraud.
-Internationally, this kind of fraud is known as "Four-One-Nine" fraud (419 refers to the Nigerian criminal code's fraud section).
+Although Nigeria has taken many initiatives to enhance its Anti-money laundering (AML) remains a significant issue.
+Advance fee fraud was first made famous by Nigerian criminals, but, in recent years, natives of several African countries and others from all around the globe have begun to commit advance fee fraud.
+Internationally, this kind of fraud is known as "Four-One-Nine" (419 refers to the Nigerian criminal code's fraud section).
 While there are numerous variants, the fundamental purpose of 419 fraud is to deceive victims into paying an advance charge by convincing them that they would get a substantial advantage if they do so.
-Some victims have lost money, been kidnapped, or been murdered as a result of these "get rich quick" scams.
-419 scammers have attacked businesses and individuals all around the world via the Internet, and they continue to do so.
-The Economic and Financial Crimes Commission (EFCC) has attempted to prevent 419-related cyber crimes, although only a few achievements have been reported as a consequence of its efforts.
+Some victims have lost money, kidnapped, or murdered because of these "get rich quick" scams.
+419 scammers have attacked businesses and individuals worldwide via the Internet, and they continue to do so.
+The Economic and Financial Crimes Commission (EFCC) has attempted to prevent 419-related cybercrimes, although only a few achievements have been reported as a consequence of its efforts.

 AML Regulations in Nigeria

-The key Nigerian AML law and regulations are as follows:
+The key Nigerian AML laws and regulations are as follows:

 - The Money Laundering Act.

 - Regulations on Terrorism Prevention (Freezing of International Terrorist Funds and Other Matters), 2013.

 - The Economic and Financial Crime Commission (Establishment) Act of 2004 established the Economic and Financial Crime Commission.